 The Financial Cost of Flying

 Due to an illness in the family, I needed to return home as soon as possible.
 Normally, round-trip tickets from Taiwan range from $1,000-$1,200 and take about 20 hours.
-However, airlines around the world are cancelling flights and enforcing strict quarantine procedures for international arrivals.
+However, airlines around the world are canceling flights and enforcing strict quarantine procedures for international arrivals.
 All these restrictions turned a long flight into a major headache.

 Little did I know that I was about to experience the steep cost of flying during Covid-19.
 As the departure date approached, I had cancellations again and again as the ticket price continued rising.
 On a positive note, all cancellation and change fees were waived by the airlines.

 However, this did not help me in getting home.
 Within a week of my flights, I had few options left.
-In the end, I was forced to pay over $1,300 for a one-way ticket to Seattle and then find other flights home at addition cost.
+In the end, I was forced to pay over $1,300 for a one-way ticket to Seattle and then find other flights home at additional cost.
 In total, a round trip ticket back will be nearing $3,000 with current prices.

 The Mental Toll